avaneev/prvhash/README.md

 the message becomes hidden in a mix of internal and hash word's entropy;
 message's distribution becomes irrelevant.
 Mixing with the hash word also partly restores normal distribution of `Seed`s lower 32 bits.
 The message "shifts" the system into a new state, predictated by previous messages.
+Iterative mixing of the hash words with the `Seed` assures that the resulting hashes follow normal distribution and uniformity, irrespective of the distribution anomalities of the `Seed` itself.

-Thus, it is possible to give names to random number generators: for example, pass a word "Michelle" to the hashing function, and then the generation will continue in the space predictated by this initial word.
+With PRVHASH it is possible to give names to random number generators: for example, pass a word "Michelle" to the hashing function, and then the generation will continue in the space predictated by this initial word.
 Every bit of entropy matters.

 ## Other ##